 - Professional Graffiti Cleaning Program offers up to $750 worth of professional graffiti cleaning assistance to property owners in Edmonton through Capital City Clean Up.

 Over the course of the Covid-19 pandemic we have worked to keep members informed of changing public health measures and relief programs.
 We encourage you to visit the City of Edmonton, Government of Alberta, and Government of Canada websites for the most up to date information on specific funding programs.
-While a number of programs have closed, others still remain available:
+While a number of programs and resources have closed, others still remain available:

 Looking for general business help?